commoncrawl/cc-host-index/README.md

 for commoncrawl.org, or org,commoncrawl, for *.commoncrawl.org.

 - host.py -- generates a bunch of pngs, csvs, and a webpage summarizing a host or wildcarded host
-- count-hosts.py -- given a file containing a bunch of surt hostnames, plot fetch\_200 over time

 ## Example SQL queries